Overview of Credit Card Choices

 Impact on Credit Score

 The choice of credit card also impacts your credit score, an essential factor in financial health.
 Applying for a credit card generally results in a hard inquiry by lenders, which can temporarily lower your credit score.
 Additionally, how one manages the card—like maintaining lower credit utilization ratios and making payments on time—is crucial in building or harming credit.
-According to an analysis by FICO, maintaining a credit utilization ratio below 30% is seen favorably in calculating credit scores.
+According to an analysis by FICO, maintaining a credit utilization ratio 30% is seen favorably in calculating credit scores.

 Choosing a Card Based on Personal Financial Status